josephernest/TinyAnalytics/README.md

 It's done!
 Visit at least one of your tracked websites, run `./summarize.py` manually (this will be needed just once, then it will be done automatically every hour), and open `index.php` in your browser!

+## To do

+A version with an even simpler install process is currently in test [here]((https://github.com/josephernest/TinyAnalytics/tree/without-cron).

 ## About

 Author: Joseph Ernest ([@JosephErnest](https://twitter.com/JosephErnest))